instructure/canvas-lms/doc/api/lti_window_post_message.md

 should be passed in postMessage calls if it's present.

-If the LTI tool is launched in a iframe, as is most common, then postMessages should be sent to `window.parent`.
+If the LTI tool is launched in a iframe, as is most common, then postMessages should be sent to `window.top`.
+Usually `window.parent` should suffice, but there are some situations where that may not refer to the Canvas window. `window.top` refers to the topmost parent window, which should always be Canvas.
 However, if the tool is launched in a new tab, window, or popup, then postMessages should be directed to `window.opener`.
-The examples will use `window.parent`.
+The examples will use `window.top`.

 # Message Types